01 of 09

 Together with his wife, Carla, he built the current Tinkertown.
-You'll see his handiwork in the bottle glass walls, the iron sculpture and the amazing miniature displays with moving components.
+His handiwork is displayed in the bottle glass walls, the iron sculpture, and the amazing miniature displays with moving components.

 Ross Ward died with advanced Alzheimer's.
 Look for a car on the property that is covered with miniatures.
 A sign indicates the car kept Ross busy; the car keys had long been secreted away due to his advanced dementia.Continue to 8 of 9 below.

 08 of 09